 - Though there are many more reasons why the Holy Spirit came, one of my favorites remains that “the Spirit Himself intercedes for us with groanings too deep for words” (Romans 8:26).
 There have been many times in my life when I have not known what to pray because I was bewildered or afraid or in pain.
 Yet in those times the Spirit was praying for me.
 What a Comforter is the Spirit Who was given to us, sent to us from the throne room of God!

-This Sunday, May 24, will be exactly 50 days from Resurrection Day.
+Sunday, June 4th, was exactly 50 days from Resurrection Day.
 Jesus ascended into heaven precisely 40 days after His resurrection; then for ten days His disciples waited in Jerusalem “for what the Father had promised,” the Gift of His Spirit.
 (Acts 1:4)